ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.mielecloudservice/README.md

 4. Add your Miele-Devices to the App (if not added automatically)
 6. Fill in the client_secret and client_id received from Miele-developer Team and account-id and password from the App.

+## Features
+This adapter currently implements nearly all features of the Miele API V1.0.5 and some parts of API V1.0.6.
+The capabilities of the API may (and do so currently) vary from the capabilities of the iOS and Android apps.
+E.g. there are no information available on the TwinDos - even the apps have them.
+This includes:
+* All known and documented appliance types are supported (API V1.0.6).
+* Basic information for all appliance types.
+* Extended information for all appliance types.
+* EcoFeedback (water and/or power consumption) for appliances reporting this.
+  `Note: Not all devices report this information - event not if they do so in the iOS or Android apps.
+Search for the ecoFeedback folder in the device tree.`
+* Supported actions you can execute on this device - capabilities of the device are mostly reported by the API itself.

+## Known Issues
+* The programs are basically supported since v6.0.0 of the adapter.
+Except programs that need additional parameters like for ovens.

 ## Configuration
 ### Basic config
 To get this adapter running you'll need at least: